What are the best shoes for trail running?

-When faced with so much choice out there, it can be difficult to choose the right pair of shoes for trail running.
+When faced with so much choice out there, it can be difficult to know what the best shoes for trail running are and consequently choose the best trail running shoes for your type of running.

 The answer to the question depends on the types of trails you intend to run on!
 With so many different brands and styles of trail running shoes out there, it helps to have an idea of when and where the shoes will mainly be used, as that will help narrow down which type of trail running shoe will suit your needs the best.